-Students will be placed on academic probation if they have been admitted to CUC based on an Alberta High School Diploma with fewer than four 30-level courses or by GED.
+Students may be placed on Academic Probation through the admissions process.
 (See Admission Categories and Requirements.)
 Such students will be on probation for one academic year and may be required to withdraw at the end of the probation period if satisfactory academic achievement has not been attained.
 The division deans/school chairs will be notified of the students who are on academic probation.
 The deans/chair or the students' advisors will counsel them on appropriate academic, work, and extracurricular loads, and will monitor their progress.